Imaginary Geometry I: Interacting SLEs: Interacting flow lines

-\begin{remark}[Counterflow line and an angle varying flow line] Suppose that we have the same setup as in Remark~\ref{rem::cond_mean_height_cf} and Remark~\ref{rem::cond_mean_height_cf_contained}, except now we replace the flow lines $\eta_{\theta_1},\eta_{\theta_2}$ by a single angle varying flow line with angles $\theta_1,\theta_2$ which satisfy $|\theta_1 - \theta_2| \leq \pi$ (so that $\eta_{\theta_1 \theta_2}$ is simple, almost surely determined by $h$, and continuous (Lemma~\ref{lem::av_simple_determined}); we will relax this to $|\theta_1 -\theta_2| < 2\lambda/\chi$ in Section~\ref{sec::uniqueness}) and such that $\eta_{\theta_1 \theta_2}$ almost surely does not intersect $\partial \strip$ except at its starting point.
-We further assume that $\eta_{\theta_1 \theta_2}$ almost surely lies to the right of the left boundary of $\eta'$ (we will prove in Proposition~\ref{prop::angle_varying_monotonicity} that $\theta_1,\theta_2 < \tfrac{\pi}{2}$ is a sufficient condition for this to hold).
-Let $A(t) = \eta'([0,t]) \cup \eta_{\theta_1 \theta_2}$ and $\CF_t = \sigma(\eta'(s) : s \leq t,\ \ \eta_{\theta_1 \theta_2})$.
-By Lemma~\ref{lem::stopping_local_set}, know that $A(\tau)$ is a local set for $h$ for every $\CF_t$ stopping time $\tau$.
-The boundary data for $\CC_{A(\tau)}$ is described in the left panel of Figure~\ref{fig::multiple_force_points_angle_change_cf} in the special case that $\eta'$ contains part of $\eta_{\theta_1 \theta_2}$.
+\begin{remark}[Counterflow line and an angle varying flow line] Suppose that we have the same setup as in Remark~\ref{rem::cond_mean_height_cf} and Remark~\ref{rem::cond_mean_height_cf_contained}, except now we replace the flow lines $\eta_{\theta_1},\eta_{\theta_2}$ by a single angle varying flow line with angles $\theta_1,\theta_2$ which satisfy $|\theta_1 - \theta_2| \leq \pi$ (so that $\eta_{\theta_1 \theta_2}^{\tau_1 \tau_2}$ is simple, almost surely determined by $h$, and continuous (Lemma~\ref{lem::av_simple_determined}); we will relax this to $|\theta_1 -\theta_2| < 2\lambda/\chi$ in Section~\ref{sec::uniqueness}) and such that $\eta_{\theta_1 \theta_2}^{\tau_1 \tau_2}$ almost surely does not intersect $\partial \strip$ except at its starting point.
+We further assume that $\eta_{\theta_1 \theta_2}^{\tau_1 \tau_2}$ almost surely lies to the right of the left boundary of $\eta'$ (we will prove in Proposition~\ref{prop::angle_varying_monotonicity} that $\theta_1,\theta_2 < \tfrac{\pi}{2}$ is a sufficient condition for this to hold).
+Let $A(t) = \eta'([0,t]) \cup \eta_{\theta_1 \theta_2}^{\tau_1 \tau_2}$ and $\CF_t = \sigma(\eta'(s) : s \leq t,\ \ \eta_{\theta_1 \theta_2}^{\tau_1 \tau_2})$.
+By Lemma~\ref{lem::stopping_local_set}, know that $A(\tau)$ is a local set for $h$ for every $\CF_t$-stopping time $\tau$.
+The boundary data for $\CC_{A(\tau)}$ is described in the left panel of Figure~\ref{fig::multiple_force_points_angle_change_cf} in the special case that $\eta'$ contains part of $\eta_{\theta_1 \theta_2}^{\tau_1 \tau_2}$.
 The justification of this follows from exactly the same argument as in Remark~\ref{rem::cond_mean_height_cf_contained}.
-The case when $\eta_{\theta_1 \theta_2}$ is disjoint from $\eta'$ is analogous and follows from the argument in Remark~\ref{rem::cond_mean_height_cf}. \end{remark}
+The case when $\eta_{\theta_1 \theta_2}^{\tau_1 \tau_2}$ is disjoint from $\eta'$ is analogous and follows from the argument in Remark~\ref{rem::cond_mean_height_cf}. \end{remark}

 One other case that will be especially important for us is when we have two angle varying flow lines $\eta_1,\eta_2$ which actually cross each other along with a counterflow line $\eta'$.
 Since we have not yet discussed crossing of flow lines, we will defer the discussion of the case until Section~\ref{sec::uniqueness}.
+(As we will explain later, flows lines of fixed angle can cross each other only when they start at distinct points $x_1 < x_2$ with respective angles $\theta_1 < \theta_2$.)

-\subsection{Existence and Continuity of Loewner Driving Functions}
+\subsection{Existence and continuity of Loewner driving functions}

 The purpose of this subsection is to establish the existence and continuity of the Loewner driving function of $\eta_{\theta_1}$, viewed as a path in the right connected component of $\h \setminus \eta_{\theta_2}$.
 We will also describe related results which hold in the setting of multiple flow lines and counterflow lines.
 We begin with the following proposition, which gives criteria which imply that a continuous curve $\eta$ in $\ol{\h}$ starting from $0$ has a continuous Loewner driving function.